Estée Lauder Companies (NYSE:EL) Hits New 52-Week Low at $227.25

-The Estée Lauder Companies Inc. (NYSE:EL – Get Rating) shares reached a new 52-week low during trading on Tuesday .
+The Estée Lauder Companies Inc. (NYSE:EL – Get Rating)’s stock price hit a new 52-week low during mid-day trading on Tuesday .
 The company traded as low as $227.25 and last traded at $228.62, with a volume of 35542 shares trading hands.
 The stock had previously closed at $233.58.

-A number of research analysts have recently commented on the company.
-Barclays lowered their target price on Estée Lauder Companies from $360.00 to $342.00 and set an “overweight” rating for the company in a research note on Monday, February 7th.
+EL has been the subject of a number of recent research reports.
+Deutsche Bank Aktiengesellschaft lowered their price objective on Estée Lauder Companies from $289.00 to $274.00 in a research note on Wednesday, May 4th.
 JPMorgan Chase & Co. lowered their price objective on Estée Lauder Companies from $338.00 to $317.00 and set an “overweight” rating for the company in a research note on Wednesday, March 30th.
-Citigroup upgraded Estée Lauder Companies from a “neutral” rating to a “buy” rating and lifted their price objective for the company from $355.00 to $374.00 in a research note on Friday, February 4th.
-Stifel Nicolaus lowered their price objective on Estée Lauder Companies from $355.00 to $335.00 and set a “buy” rating for the company in a research note on Tuesday, April 5th.
-Finally, Bank of America lowered their price objective on Estée Lauder Companies from $375.00 to $330.00 and set a “neutral” rating for the company in a research note on Friday, February 4th.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating, sixteen have assigned a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat.com, Estée Lauder Companies presently has a consensus rating of “Buy” and a consensus target price of $335.95.
+Credit Suisse Group reduced their target price on Estée Lauder Companies from $365.00 to $320.00 in a report on Wednesday, May 4th.
+Piper Sandler reduced their target price on Estée Lauder Companies from $380.00 to $350.00 and set an “overweight” rating for the company in a report on Tuesday, April 19th.
+Finally, UBS Group reduced their target price on Estée Lauder Companies from $352.00 to $326.00 and set a “neutral” rating for the company in a report on Friday, February 4th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating, sixteen have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, Estée Lauder Companies currently has a consensus rating of “Buy” and an average target price of $335.95.

 The firm also recently announced a quarterly dividend, which will be paid on Wednesday, June 15th.
 Investors of record on Tuesday, May 31st will be issued a $0.60 dividend.
 This represents a $2.40 dividend on an annualized basis and a dividend yield of 1.03%.
 The ex-dividend date of this dividend is Friday, May 27th.
 Estée Lauder Companies’s dividend payout ratio (DPR) is presently 26.26%.

 In related news, insider John Demsey sold 10,027 shares of the firm’s stock in a transaction on Wednesday, February 9th.
-The shares were sold at an average price of $319.68, for a total value of $3,205,431.36.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+The stock was sold at an average price of $319.68, for a total value of $3,205,431.36.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
 Also, EVP Carl P. Haney sold 1,152 shares of the firm’s stock in a transaction on Tuesday, February 15th.
 The stock was sold at an average price of $307.94, for a total value of $354,746.88.
 The disclosure for this sale can be found here.
 Company insiders own 12.91% of the company’s stock.

 About Estée Lauder Companies (NYSE:EL)